 Keukenhof is a very pleasant park to stroll around in.
 The flower park has several areas that are different in feel and design, but you’re always sure to see many flowers!
 There’s a Dutch area for example with a windmill and old Dutch style houses.
 With the tulips surrounding it, it makes a perfect typical Dutch picture.

 Each year, the Keukenhof has a different theme.
 There was once a theme from the Dutch painter ‘Rembrandt’ or they would choose a country as the theme.
-In 2019 the theme of Keukenhof is ‘Flower Power’.
-So be prepared to feel like you’re in the sixties again!
+In 2019 the theme of Keukenhof was ‘Flower Power’ as you can see on the picture.
+In 2020 the theme is: ‘A world of colors’.